-As the Company is one of the most important financing vehicles of the Group, the financial position, especially the liquidity situation and the planned capital expenditures of the Group, very much affect the business development of the Company.
+As the Company is one of the most important financing vehicles of the Group, the financial position, especially the liquidity situation and the planned capital expenditures of the Group, very much affects the business development of the Company.

-The Group anticipates a reduction in its cash position in the first half of 2020 as a result of the annual pension-related prepayment due to the Bundesanstalt für Post und Telekommunikation (German federal post and telecommunications agency).
-The dividend payment for financial year 2019 is, subject to the impact of COVID-19, pushed to a later date this year.
-In addition, the payments not covered by borrowed funds to renew the intercontinental Express aircraft fleet will reduce liquidity.
-The Group's operating liquidity situation is expected to improve again towards the end of the year, subject to the impact of COVID-19, due to the customary upturn in business in the second half of the year.
-In 2020, the Group plans to increase capital expenditure (excluding leases) to around EUR 2,6 billion in support of its strategic objectives and further growth.
+The Group anticipates a reduction in its cash position in the first half of 2021 as a result of the dividend payment for the financial year 2020 scheduled for May 2021, repayment of a bond issued by DPAG and the annual pension-related prepayment due to the Bundesanstalt für Post und Telekommunikation (German federal post and telecommunications agency).
+The Group's operating liquidity situation is expected to improve again towards the end of 2021, due to the customary upturn in business in the second half of the year.
+In 2021, the Group plans to increase capital expenditure (excluding leases) to around EUR 3,4 billion in support of its strategic objectives and further growth.

 Key control parameters for liquidity management of the Group are the centrally available liquidity reserves.
-As at the reporting date, the Group had cash and cash equivalents in the amount of EUR 2,9 billion (previous year: EUR 3,0 billion) at its disposal.
-The Group also has a syndicated credit facility in a total volume of EUR 2 billion serving as a long-term liquidity reserve at favourable market conditions.
-Moreover, the Group enjoys open access to the capital markets on account of its good ratings within the transport and logistics sector and is well positioned to secure capital requirements.
+As at the reporting date, the Group had cash and cash equivalents in the amount of EUR 4,5 billion (previous year: EUR 2,9 billion) at its disposal.
+The Group also has a syndicated credit facility in a total volume of EUR 2 billion serving as a long-term liquidity reserve at favorable market conditions and currently runs until 2025.
+Moreover, the Group - via its Debt Issuance Programme - enjoys open access to the capital markets on account of its good ratings within the transport and logistics sector and is well positioned to secure long-term capital requirements.